ydb-platform/ydb/ydb/docs/en/core/reference/ydbops/configuration.md

 ```
 # a special key `current-profile` can be specified to
-# avoid specifying the active profile in the CLI invocation
+# be used as the default active profile in the CLI invocation
 current-profile: my-profile

 my-profile: